AJMCoder/Project1/README.md

 ### Validator testing
 - HTML
-    - No errors were returned when passed through the W3C validator[W3C Validator]()
+    - No errors were returned when passed through the [W3C Validator](/assets/images/readmeimages/validator.png)

 - CSS
-    -
+    - No errors were returned for the CSS [W3C Validator](/assets/images/readmeimages/ccs-validator.png)

 - Lighthouse
     -